-If you have funds left over at the end of the plan year, you may carry over \$550 to the following year even if you do not re-enroll for the next plan year.
+If you have funds left over at the end of the plan year, you may carry over \$570 to the following year even if you do not re-enroll for the next plan year.
 However, those funds will not be available to use until after April 15 of the next plan year, referred to as the run-out period.

 If you do not re-enroll for the next plan year, you must have at least \$25 remaining in your account after the run-out period to be able to carry over funds to the next plan year.
 Funds under \$25 are forfeited.
-You may only carry over funds up to \$550 for one plan year.
-You are eligible to receive the carryover funds automatically as long as you are an active UC employee and are eligible to participate in the Health FSA.
+You are eligible to receive the carryover funds automatically as long as you are an eligible UC employee with an active account status on December 31 of the plan year.
+If you terminate employment or cancel your plan participation before December 31, you are not eligible to have the plan balance carry over to the next plan year.